Alexandra Katehakis

-Alexandra Katehakis is the Clinical Director of Center for Healthy Sex in Los Angeles and an author.
-Katehakis is a clinical supervisor at American Association of Sex Educators, Counselors and Therapists (AASECT) and clinical supervisor and member of the teaching faculty for the International Institute for Trauma and Addiction Professionals (IITAP) a national certifying body for sex addiction therapists.
-She is a regular contributor to Psychology Today and The Huffington Post, as well as a panelist at sexuality conferences and public events.
+Alexandra Katehakis is the founder of Center for Healthy Sex in Los Angeles and an author.
+Katehakis is a certified sex therapist and member of American Association of Sex Educators, Counselors and Therapists (AASECT) and clinical supervisor and member of the teaching faculty for the International Institute for Trauma and Addiction Professionals (IITAP) a national certifying body for sex addiction therapists.